Cari Bennette of Jet Writers shares tips for overcoming NaNoWriMo hurdles.

 Once the 30 day writing challenge is finished, NaNoWriMo also provides a follow up program in the months of January and February called Now What?
 This phase is for editing and revisions with participation in online seminars where writers have access to the advice of agents, publishing staff and NaNoWriMo authors.
 Ongoing interactions are then continued via Twitter.

-Written by Cari Bennette, ghost writer and content editor at JetWriters.com.
+Cari Bennette is a ghost writer and content editor at JetWriters.com.
 Cari helps others with editing and she is also planning to finish and publish her first novel next year.